 The following components should be considered by you and your guardianship attorney:

 - What does it mean to be “incapacitated?”

 - “Incapacity” of a minor

 The guardianship attorneys at Romano & Sumner cover all of the aspects in the guardianship process for you and your loved ones.

 What does it mean to be "incapacitated"?

 Texas Laws have strict guidelines that are followed in order to determine whether or not a person is “incapacitated”.
 Under Texas law, an adult is considered “incapacitated” if that person, due to a physical or a mental condition, is: (a) substantially unable to provide food, clothing, or shelter for himself or herself; (b) substantially unable to care for his or her own physical health; or (c) is substantially unable to manage his or her own financial matters.
 Wondering if your loved one would be deemed “incapacitated” by law?
 Contact the guardianship lawyers at Romano & Sumner for advice.

 "Incapacity" of a minor

 A “minor,” under Texas law, is defined as a person younger than 18 years old who has never been married.
 An exception may apply if the court “removed,” by judicial action, the status of that person as a minor.
 Technically, Texas law considers a minor to be “incapacitated,” absent any such exception.
-You should consult an attorney experienced in Texas guardianship for further clarification on this complicated issue.
-Please reach out to Romano & Sumner as your guardianship Attorney in Sugar Land.
+You should consult an experienced guardianship attorney experienced in Texas for further clarification on this complicated issue.
+Please reach out to Romano & Sumner as your guardianship lawyer in Sugar Land.

 Types of Guardianships